aws-samples/eks-workshop-v2/website/docs/automation/controlplanes/crossplane/policy.md

 $ opa eval --data $OPA_POLICY --input $OPA_INPUT "data.crossplane.violation[_]" --fail-defined  --format pretty
 [ ]
 $ echo "Exit Code is $?"
-echo "Exit Code is 0"
+"Exit Code is 0"
 ```

+You should shoud not see a violation message indicating that the database specification is allowed based on the OPA policy.
+The `opa` CLI should return an exit code of zero as indicated by the message **Exit Code is 0**